FDio/csit/docs/report/vpp_performance_tests/overview.rst

   regardless of packet loss.
 Maximum load for specified Ethernet frame size is set to the bi-directional link rate.

-CSIT |release| includes following performance test areas covered across a range of NIC drivers and NIC models:
+|csit-release| includes following performance test areas covered across
+a range of NIC drivers and NIC models:

 +-----------------------+----------------------------------------------+